The 15 Most Essential Food Experiences in New Orleans

-Here’s a handy lay of the land: For those in the know, the four pillars of New Orleans cuisine are Creole, Cajun, Vietnamese, and Soul Food.
-Dress codes should always be minded—this is genteel country, after all—and fine dining spots don’t mess around when it comes to coat-and-tie requirements.
+Here’s a handy lay of the land: For those in the know, the four pillars of New Orleans cuisine are Creole, Cajun, Vietnamese, and soul food.
+Dress codes at the finer establishments should always be minded, else you may find yourself in a loaner jacket that’s been collecting dust in a restaurant closet.
 There are four general geographical quadrants in New Orleans—toward the Mississippi, toward Lake Pontchartrain, Uptown, and Downtown—each with their own flavors and cultural vibes.
 But no matter where you’re headed, you can rest assured you’ll stumble across something delicious along the way.

-Check your preconceptions at the door—here are the 22 most essential food and drink experiences in New Orleans, all told from a bonafide local’s perspective.
+Check your preconceptions at the door—here are the 15 most essential food and drink experiences in New Orleans, all told from a local’s perspective.

-Bywater Bakery is a neighborhood favorite that’s garnered both local popularity and national attention in recent years.
+Bywater Bakery is a neighborhood favorite that’s garnered both local popularity and national attention in recent years thanks to its standout king cakes that prompt long lines during Carnival season.
 It stands as a giant red barn on Dauphine Street, and serves breakfast and lunch plus dreamy pastries and cakes most weekdays.
-Standouts include the Breakfast Geaux Cups, takeaway vessels teeming with savory morning bites like Shrimp and Grits.
-If you’re feeling the effects of a night out on the town, go for the Yaka Mein option—the piping hot beef noodle soup stocks green onions and egg to cure what ails you.
+You can’t go wrong with the Breakfast Gumbo, a spin on the traditional served with scrambled eggs over grits, or if you’re feeling the effects of a night out on the town, go for the Yaka Mein—the piping-hot beef noodle soup stocks green onions and egg to cure what ails you.
 On Fridays, housemade bagels with schmear make an appearance, and if it’s sugar you’re craving, treat yourself to a box of fragrant Petit Fours.

 Gumbo with a side of ghoulish lore at Muriel’s